poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 # Computer Adaptations

 Phone's are more addictive, but I need to use my laptop daily for my job.
-And, since I believe maintaining two separate computer environments is personally not a good use of my time, I also use my work computer for many leisure activites (reading the news or watching Netflix)[^1].
-The downside of this dual-usage is that I can slip into Mis-use Pattners during work that I have developed outside of work.
+And, since I believe maintaining two separate computer environments is personally not a good use of my time, I also use my work computer for many leisure activities (reading the news or watching Netflix)[^1].
+The downside of this dual-usage is that I can slip into Mis-use Patterns during work that I have developed outside of work.
 The boundaries blend.

 What are the patterns I have sought to eliminate on my computer?
 Primarily, I'm looking to eliminate mindless patterns: going on Reddit when motivation slips or boredom strikes.
 I don't care to go so far as to remove any *possibility* of a distraction - sometimes I want to browse Reddit, or I need a break.
 Just not when my primary goal is to get my tasks done for the day.